mkollaro/destroystack/FAQ.md

 but destroyed something important) might cause all other tests to fail.
 It would be possible to restore the changes manually, i.e. backup and copy back files, mount disks back, start up services again.
-However, I found this to be very error prone and tedious and while I might keep the manulal reset for some tests, it won't be generally supported.
+However, I found this to be very error prone and tedious and while I might keep the manual reset for some tests, it won't be generally supported.

 It is possible to turn the state reset off completely, but you might get a lot